 Pakistani transgender women at a 2008 protest

-In 2012, the Supreme Court in Pakistan ruled that transgender people are entitled to the same rights as every other citizen, including the right of inheritance.
+The Supreme Court in Pakistan has ruled that transgender people are entitled to the same rights as every other citizen.